Menu

 This is ignored if you set xRange.

-yReverse Boolean=true
+yReverse boolean=true

 Reverse the default y range.
 By default this is true and the range is [height, 0] unless using scaleBand for yScale in which case this is false.